gaia-taipei/tw-firefox-weekly/JosephYeh.md

 ### Last week

-* [TV]
-  - [WONTFIX] Bug 1273396 - Remove web apps from TV production build

-* [Firefox]
+* [Other]
-  - [WONTFIX] Bug 967493 - DevTools Inspector should display HTML Entities not evaluate them
+  - Preparing team building stuff.

 ### This Week

 * [Firefox]
   - [r?]
 Bug 1268073 - Misleading error if you click "Debug" twice
+    * Reviewer is on PTO for several days last week, so still waiting for reviewing

-  - [WIP] Bug 1260225 - Move inspector-related command buttons (eyedropper, rulers, screenshot, measurement) to the Inspector panel and enable them by default
+  - [f?]
+Bug 1260225 - Move inspector-related command buttons (eyedropper, rulers, screenshot, measurement) to the Inspector panel and enable them by default
+    * Patch feedback request has forwarded to another reviewer, waiting feedback for the updated patch